Learn to cook with spices and herbs. Recipes you can make your own!

 Some recipes have so many ingredients, they may seem difficult for beginners.
-I find that the long list is usually due to added spices, which are easy if you keep a well stocked spice cabinet.
+I stay away from recipes with grocery ists for ingredients, they take too long to make, and more times than not, they don’t come out very good anyway.
+Sometimes, I find that the long list is usually due to added spices, which can over whelm each other and make a dish taste muddy.

 Keeping it simple may seem hard at first because there are so many cookbooks out there as well as other websites with recipes.
 This is where you can get overwhelmed and not know where to start.
 You’ll find yourself spending lots of time looking for a recipe.
 You really don’t need to make something fancy for every meal.
 One of my favorite meals is simply a grain, (brown rice or wheat berries for instance), cooked beans/tofu, a simple water/steamed veggie or medley, some salad greens, and a sauce to top the whole plate!